westman-neuroimaging-group/brainage-prediction-mri/README.md

-# Predicting the Age of the Brain with Minimally Processed T1-weighted MRI data
+# A Deep Learning Model for Brain Age Prediction Using Minimally Pre-processed T1w-images as Input
 *Current version: 1.0*

 *brainage-prediction-mri* is a tool that takes an unprocessed T1-weighted brain MRI(in .nii or .nii.gz format) and automatically predicts the age of the subject.
 The model was trained on more than 15000 images from healthy individuals.